openhab/openhab-docs/developers/contributing/contributing.md

 Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.

-Add your name to the AUTHORS file, but make sure the list is sorted and your name and email address match your git configuration.
-The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.

 ### Merge Approval

-openHAB maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+openHAB maintainers use the [Github review feature](https://help.github.com/articles/about-pull-request-reviews/) to indicate acceptance.

-A change requires LGTMs from an absolute majority of the maintainers of each component affected.
-For example, if a change affects `docs/` and `distributions/`, it needs an absolute majority from the maintainers of `docs/` AND, separately, an absolute majority of the maintainers of `addons/`.
+A change requires approval from an absolute majority of the maintainers of each component affected.
+For example, if a change affects `addons/` and `features/`, it needs an absolute majority from the maintainers of `addons/` AND, separately, an absolute majority of the maintainers of `features/`.

 ### Sign your Work